BitByte-TPC/alumni/README.md

   * Create tables `$ python manage.py migrate --run-syncdb`

 ## Contributing
-  * Create a new branch with a related name of the motive i.e. bug/refactor/feature
+  * Create a new branch with a related name of the motive.
+Branch name should follow these conventions.
-  * Create an issue before actually starting to code
+    - `feature/*` if you're implementing a new feature or adding some new functionality.
+    - `refactor/*` if you're refactoring code or upgrading anything.
+    - `bug/*` if you've fixed a bug that's not deployed onto Production yet.
+    - `hotfix/*` if you've fixed a bug that is deployed and/or causing problems in Production.
+    - Note: DON'T push to `master` or `release` branch.
+  * Use an IDE linter, like **SonarLint**, to fix common bugs/code quality issues.
+  * Update your task's status in the provided spreadsheet.
   * Send a pull request anytime :)